-1. Earn a minimum of 120 semester hours.
+- 1. Earn a minimum of 120 semester hours.
 A maximum of 60 credits can be transferred from two-year institutions, and a maximum of 90 credits are transferable from a four-year institution.
-In addition, a maximum of 10 semester hours in health and physical education courses (with no more than four semester hours in activity courses), a maximum of 8 combined hours in MUSC 160 and 165, a maximum of 8 hours in ROTC credit, and a maximum of 15 hours in internships can be included within the 120 hours required for the degree.
+In addition, a maximum of 10 semester hours in health and physical education courses (with no more than four semester hours in activity courses), a maximum of 8 combined hours in MUSC 160 and 165, a maximum of 8 hours in ROTC credit, and a maximum of 15 hours in internships can be included within the 120 hours required for the degree. - 2.
+Attain at least a 2.00 cumulative grade point average at Geneseo. - 3.
+Achieve at least a 2.00 cumulative average in all courses in their major department applied toward completion of the major, and a 1.67 average or better in required related courses (i.e., any courses required by the major department which are outside its own academic discipline).
+(In addition, students seeking recommendation from the College for New York State initial certification must achieve a cumulative grade point average of at least 2.5.)
+Note that some majors require a cumulative average higher than a 2.0 to continue in their programs (see School of Business and School of Education).